Is a 401k Worth It Anymore?

 - protecting as much of your income as possible

-What this means is that you should focus on finding people you want to be like and model them.
-If your goal is financial freedom, then seek out those that have already accomplished this and use a similar approach yourself.
+This means that you should focus on finding people you want to be like and model them.
+If your goal is financial freedom, then seek out those who have already accomplished this and use a similar approach yourself.

 At best, these plans will provide a moderate retirement nest egg when you finally reach age 59.5.

-But for those that strive for true wealth and financial freedom then these are terrible investment vehicles.
+But for those that strive for true wealth and financial freedom these are terrible investment vehicles.

 There are plenty of other options that can make a big impact and provide cash flow to replace your income to free up your time.

-It’s now up to you to find that best option….Join the Passive Investors Circle
+It’s now up to you to find the best option….Join the Passive Investors Circle

 How does a 401k compare to other retirement savings options like Roth IRA and Traditional IRA?